Frequently asked questions about starting and running an LLC, or limited liability company.

 Under Nebraska law, an LLC name must contain the words "Limited Liability Company" or the abbreviations "LLC" or "L.L.C."

 Your LLC's name must be distinguishable from the names of other business entities already on file with the Nebraska Secretary of State.
 Names may be checked for availability at the Nebraska Secretary of State business name database.

 You may reserve a name for 120 days by filing an Application for Reservation of Limited Liability Company Name with the Nebraska Secretary of State.
 The application must be filed by postal mail.
 The filing fee is $15.

 Every Nebraska LLC must have an agent for service of process in the state.
 This is an individual or business entity that agrees to accept legal papers on the LLC's behalf if it is sued.
 The registered agent may be a Nebraska resident or business entity authorized to do business in Nebraska.
 The registered agent must have a physical street address in Nebraska.

 All LLCs doing business in Nebraska must file a biennial report once every two years with the Nebraska Secretary of State.
-These are filed in odd numbered years and due by April 1.
-The next filing period for LLCs begins January 1, 2021.
+These are filed in odd numbered years and are due by April 1.
+The next reporting period for LLCs begins January 1, 2021.
 You can file the report by mail or online.
 You should receive a report form in the mail.
 The filing fee is listed in the form.